acidhelm/challonge_mgr/README.md

 The password that you set here will be used to log in to Challonge Mgr.
 It does not have to be the same as your Challonge password.

+If your user belongs to an organization that has a subdomain on challonge.com, add a `subdomain: "your-subdomain"` parameter to the `create` call.
+This lets you manage tournaments owned by other users in your organization.

+You can change these settings later by clicking the _Edit this user's settings_ link in your list of tournaments.

 ## Log in